 - P3.6 Continue to work with the Police Department to promote compliance with traffic laws to improve - the safety of the local roadway system.

-[General Plan Circulation Element Policy 2.21] - P 3.7 Evaluate and improve existing and proposed uncontrolled marked crosswalks with the purpose of improving pedestrian safety and, in doing so, enhance pedestrian accessibility and mobility. - P 3.8 Prioritize investment around each school in Los Altos, such that every street with sufficient width within a quarter mile of every school in Los Altos has a dedicated walkway on at least one side of the street.
+[General Plan Circulation Element Policy 2.21] - P 3.7 Evaluate and improve existing and proposed uncontrolled marked crosswalks with the purpose of improving pedestrian safety and, in doing so, enhance pedestrian accessibility and mobility. - P 3.8 Prioritize investment around each public school that services Los Altos residents, such that every street with sufficient width within a quarter mile of every school in Los Altos has a dedicated walkway on at least one side of the street.